cambragol/fallout2-ce/README.md

 Fallout 2 Community Edition is a fully working re-implementation of Fallout 2, with the same original gameplay, engine bugfixes, and some quality of life improvements, that works (mostly) hassle-free on multiple platforms.

 Popular Fallout 2 total conversion mods are partially supported.
-Original versions of Nevada and Sonora (that do not rely on extended features provided by Sfall) likely work, although there is no complete walkthrough confirmation yet.
+Original versions of Nevada and Sonora (that do not rely on extended features provided by Sfall) work, and full play-throughs have been confirmed.
+In general, most other mods rely on sfall, and likely do not work.
 [Fallout 2 Restoration Project](https://github.com/BGforgeNet/Fallout2_Restoration_Project), [Fallout Et Tu](https://github.com/rotators/Fo1in2) and [Olympus 2207](https://olympus2207.com) are not yet supported.
 Other mods (particularly Resurrection and Yesterday) are not tested.

 There is also [Fallout Community Edition](https://github.com/alexbatalov/fallout1-ce).